TplusA/MounTA/README.md

 ## Permissions

 The _mounta_ daemon requires privileges for mounting and unmounting block devices.
 It uses the `mount` and `umount` programs for this.
-The `mount` and `umount` programs are usually suid binaries, and it should be possible to configure the system such that _mounta_ is allowed to mount and unmount USB devices without having them mentioned in `/etc/fstab`.
+Use of `mount` and `umount` as regular user usually requires a fixed entry in `/etc/fstab`, free mounting of anything to anywhere won't work as regular user.
+Therefore, `sudo` and its proper configuration is required to allow _mounta_ to mount and unmount USB devices.

 The daemon also requires permission to read from block devices so that volume labels (partition names) can be obtained using `blkid`.
-This can be accomplished by `udev` rules that grant group read access rights to block devices stored on USB devices.
-Unix group `plugdev` or `usb` could be used for this.
+This can either be accomplished by `udev` rules that grant group read access rights to block devices stored on USB devices, or again by using `sudo`.
+Unix group `plugdev` or `usb` could be used for the `udev` approach.
 The commonly used `disk` group should not be used because this group is also used for other devices.
 Often, this group also has write access to its devices, meaning a bug or exploited security hole in _mounta_ could kill the root partition.

 Altogether, the system can be configured so that _mounta_ does not require to be executed with superuser privileges.